Key Stage 3 Curriculum Outline

 Future Opportunities and Pathways Post 16

-Philosophy and Ethics is a great qualification for any job that involves working with people, for example; Doctor, Teacher, Shop worker or Solicitor.
+Philosophy and Ethics is a great qualification for any job that involves working with people, for example; Doctor, Teacher, shop worker or Solicitor.
+It is also useful for pupils who intend to join the Armed Forces and who may be posted in countries where it is important to understand some of the core beliefs and practices of the people there.

 Philosophy and Ethics helps learners understand people and allows them to formulate their own beliefs and opinions, which they can discuss in an open environment.
 It also equips pupils with essay writing, research, explanation and justification skills – all of which are vital for further study at A Level or above.